fitzroypet/lighthouse/README.md

 - **assessment_weight**: Flexible assessment weighting per class/subject

 ### AI & Analytics
-- **behaviour_skill**: JSONB storage for behavioral and skills assessment
+- **behaviour_skill**: JSONB storage for behavioural and skills assessment
 - Vector embeddings for curriculum content and student data

 ## 🎯 Key Features

 ### For School Administrators
 - Bulk import of students, parents, and enrollments
-- Class and subject configuration for Nigerian curriculum
+- Class and subject configuration for the Nigerian curriculum
 - Teacher assignment management
 - Comprehensive dashboards and analytics